MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/update-to-spworkflow-manager-when-upgrading-farms.md

 1. Check to see if you have the "Web Server (IIS)" server role installed on your new SPWFM server.
 Install it if it isn't on the server.

 If you're installing SPWFM on a non-SharePoint server, it may not already have it installed.
-Unfortunately, there's nothing forcing you to install it, so if you don't, the Workflow Configuration Wizard will fail with the error, "*Could not load file or assembly 'Microsoft.Web.Administration*".
+Unfortunately, there's nothing forcing you to install it, so if you don't, the Workflow Configuration Wizard fails with the error, "*Could not load file or assembly 'Microsoft.Web.Administration*".

 ### Install Azure Service Fabric

 SharePoint Workflow Manager requires Azure Service Fabric, which must be installed before you run SharePoint Workflow Manager setup.
-If the Azure Service Fabric Runtime is not already installed, follow these steps below to install it:
+If the Azure Service Fabric Runtime isn't already installed, follow these steps below to install it:

 The minimum version of Azure Service Fabric Runtime supported by SharePoint Workflow Manager is 9.1.1583.9590, and you can download it from [Azure Service Fabric Runtime](https://download.microsoft.com/download/b/8/a/b8a2fb98-0ec1-41e5-be98-9d8b5abf7856/MicrosoftServiceFabric.9.1.1583.9590.exe).
 Or you can find and download any higher version of its Windows Installer from [here](https://learn.microsoft.com/en-us/azure/service-fabric/service-fabric-get-started#install-the-sdk-and-tools).